Process Builder - Process Definition

 To create a copy of a process, load the Process Builder tool with the process to copy, then click this section’s [Copy] button.

-Click [OK], and the Process Builder tool will now be loaded with the new process in edit mode, as shown below.
+Enter the name for the new process and click [OK], and the Process Builder tool will now be loaded with the new process in Edit mode, as shown below.